ruperthnyagesoa/ruperthnyagesoa/README.md

 <details>
 <summary align="center"> <b> MORE </b> </summary>

-- 🌱 I’m currently learning.
+- 💻 Passion for coding
-- 📫 How to reach me: (ruperthnyagesoa@gmail.com)
+- 🌱 Always trying to learn new skills
-- 📡 I live in Kenya.
+- 🍕 I love to eat!
 - 💭 Hope to: `0 Warning(s),0 Error(s)`

 </details>